syncfusion-content/blazor-docs/blazor/chart/chart-types/radar.md

 ---
 layout: post
-title: Radar Chart in Blazor Charts Component | Syncfusion
+title: Radar in Blazor Charts Component | Syncfusion
-description: Learn here all about Radar Series in the Syncfusion Blazor Chart component and its properties for customization.
+description: Checkout and learn here all about the Radar Chart in Syncfusion Blazor Charts component and much more.
 platform: Blazor
 control: Chart
 documentation: ug
 ---

-# Radar Chart in Blazor Charts Component
+# Radar in Blazor Charts Component

 ## Radar